zli79/SEP-Nets/README.md

 |ResNet-32| Top 1 <br /> Top 5| 0.9249 <br /> - | 0.9276 <br /> 0.9972 | 0.2634 <br /> 0.6932| 0.9021 <br /> 0.9962|
 |ResNet-44| Top 1 <br /> Top 5| 0.9283 <br /> - | 0.9283 <br /> 0.9982 | 0.4825 <br /> 0.8765| 0.9145 <br /> 0.9965|
 |ResNet-56| Top 1 <br /> Top 5| 0.9303 <br /> - | 0.9375 <br /> 0.9977 | 0.5382 <br /> 0.9574| 0.9302 <br /> 0.9971|

+Ref is test accuracy reported in original paper; Full refers to test accuracy of models that I trained from scratch; BiPattern refers to test accuracy of models directly after quantilization; Refined refers to test accuracy of models after fine-tuning on quantilized models.

 ## Experiments on ImageNet with GoogleNet
 You can find prototxt and solver files in googlenet/prototxt folder and resulting models and logs files in the corresponding models and logs folders as well.
 As illustrated in the Instruction part, we applied same procedure to googlenet on ImageNet.(Assume ImageNet downloaded and prepared).